ChrisMiller94/android_device_xiaomi_apollo/README.md

 # android_device_xiaomi_apollo
-For building OrangeFox for Xiaomi Mi 10T / 10T Pro / Redmi K30S Ultra
+Device tree for Xiaomi Mi 10T / 10T Pro / Redmi K30S Ultra (codenamed: "apollo")

-*STATUS: TESTING*
+*STATUS: BETA*

- - 对于 红米K30S Ultra 有问题的话联系我。 QQ群：https://jq.qq.com/?_wv=1027&k=L7zFfYra

-The Xiaomi Mi 10T serie (codenamed _"apollo"_) are high-end smartphones from Xiaomi.

-Xiaomi Mi 10T serie was announced and released in October 2020.
+The Xiaomi Mi 10T serie are high-end smartphones from Xiaomi and was announced and released in October 2020.

 ## Device specifications